-

 Your Label

-The Gumby Boat debuts at the Kenduskeag Stream Canoe Race, quickly becoming a fan favorite.
-Along with Zip Kellogg, the Gumby Boat achieves iconic status.
+The Gumby Boat made an auspicious debut at the Kenduskeag Stream Canoe Race.
+An immediate fan favorite, the Gumbies achieved iconic status along with the likes of Zip Kellogg.
 Spectators and broadcasters alike anticipate the appearance of this crew each year. -

 April 16 1994